PANCREATIC Cancer SINGAPORE

 They are called by various names, depending on the specific type of cancer cell or by the hormone produced by the cancer.
 Names include carcinoid tumour, islet cell carcinoma, insulinoma, glucagonoma, and so forth.
 These are not covered here because of their rarity.
 The other type of gland tissue produces enzymes which help in digestion of food.
 These glands drain into ducts which in turn drain into the small intestine.
 It is the cells of the ducts which can turn into cancer.
 These are more common pancreas cancers, usually of the type called adenocarcinoma.

-Pancreatic cancer is mainly a genetic disease, a cancer caused by damage to the DNA.
+Pancreatic cancer in Singapore is mainly a genetic disease, a cancer caused by damage to the DNA.
 These mutations can be inherited or acquired as we age.

 increases the risk of pancreatic cancer and is associated with cancer at an early age.
 It is the leading preventable cause of pancreatic cancer.